Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Driven System in the Rotating Frame

-\end{widetext} where $\Omega(t) = \Omega_x(t)+i\Omega_y(t)$ is the complex drive amplitude.
+\end{widetext} where $\Omega(t) = \Omega_x(t) - i\Omega_y(t)$ is the complex drive amplitude.
 We work in the basis corresponding to the Kronecker product of the Pauli basis of each logical space $|\psi\rangle = |\psi\rangle_A \otimes |\psi\rangle_B \otimes |\psi\rangle_C$, such that the order is $|00g\rangle,\, |00e\rangle,\, |01g\rangle,\, \text{etc.}$.
 As the logical states of the qubits are unaltered, $\hat{H}_R(t)$ is block-diagonal in the four subspaces corresponding to the two-qubit logical states.

-For our CPhase($\theta$) gates, Eq.~\ref{eq:matrix_H_raw} could be simplified further.
-As the two qubits have identical physical dimensions, the phase acquisition from bare qubit frequencies $\omega_{abg}$ cancel out when calculating $\theta$ at Eq.~\ref{eq:central_phase_eq}.
-Thus, we could neglect all the frequency offsets $\omega_{abg}$, and this is reflected in Fig.~\ref{fig:drive_principle}.
+For our CPhase($\theta$) gates, Eq.~\ref{eq:matrix_H_raw} simplifies further.
+For our coupler gate bias $n^C_{g,0}$, $\omega_{11g}-\omega_{10g}\simeq \omega_{01g}-\omega_{00g}$.
+Thus, the phase acquisition from bare qubit frequencies $\omega_{abg}$ approximately cancel when calculating $\theta$ in Eq.~\ref{eq:central_phase_eq}, so that we may neglect the frequency offsets $\omega_{abg}$.
+This is also reflected in Fig.~\ref{fig:drive_principle}.
+Note that the phase acquisition from bare qubit frequencies can also be accounted for by adjusting the drive angle $\Theta$ in the pulse-envelope-engineering scheme.
 Furthermore, the transition frequencies differ by $\Delta \omega_c$ when the system is operated at the linear regime.
-These altogether leads to simplification of $\hat{H}_R(t)$: \begin{widetext}
+These points together lead to the simplified expression for $\hat{H}_R(t)$: \begin{widetext}

 \end{widetext} where $\delta=\omega_{c,|11\rangle} - \omega_d$ is the detuning between the drive and the transition frequency, of the $|11\rangle$ subspace.
-Without the loss of generality, we assume that $\omega_{c,|11\rangle}$ subspace has the lowest frequency, as shown in the inset of Fig.~\ref{fig:frequency_shift}.
+Without loss of generality, we assume that the $\omega_{c,|11\rangle}$ subspace has the lowest frequency, as shown in the inset of Fig.~\ref{fig:frequency_shift}.
 Otherwise, the sign in front of $\Delta \omega_c$ will trivially change.